warfollowsme/SKALD-TranslationMod/README.md

 ```

 ### 2. Add Letter Images to Font Textures

+To add images of alphabet letters to the font textures, follow these steps using Pixelorama:

+1. **Open the PNG File**: Use [Pixelorama](https://github.com/Orama-Interactive/Pixelorama) to open the font texture PNG file.
+This tool allows you to edit pixel art easily.

+2. **Set Up the Grid**:
+   - Go to `Edit` -> `Preferences` -> `Canvas`.
+   - In the `Grid` section, create two grids:
+     - The first grid should be 1x1 pixels, starting from x:0, y:0.
+     - The second grid should also start from x:0, y:0, but its size depends on the font.
+It should match the size of the pink grid in the image (e.g., for `TinyFont.png`, use an 8x8 grid).

-Add images of alphabet letters to the font textures according to the indices specified in the character map from step 1.
-Each character must be placed at the correct position in the font texture atlas.
+3. **Indexing**: The index starts from the bottom left with 'A' = '0'.
+Ensure each character is placed at the correct position in the font texture atlas according to the indices specified in your character map.

+4. **Resize the Image**: If you open the original PNG, you may need to resize the image.
+Go to `Project` -> `Resize Canvas` and adjust the height to be equal to `number_of_rows * height_of_one_cell`.

+By following these steps, you can accurately place each character in the font texture atlas, ensuring proper alignment and indexing for your custom fonts.

 ### 3. Create Translation Files
 Create translations of the original text in CSV files.
 For convenience, all original text is already categorized.
 The complete text is also available in a [Google Sheet](https://docs.google.com/spreadsheets/d/1mvYDpQ5kVqvYJLnWmBOcHNLtGoeHgM63pSmY4TR36UI/edit?usp=sharing)  that you can duplicate and translate, then save in CSV format and transfer to the `translations` folder.
 Example of filled sheet is here: [Russian Translation Sheet](https://docs.google.com/spreadsheets/d/13x6KKvbp3-_QEeCq82Yoza740GKYd0EniUcMqPghGPY/edit?usp=sharing)